Locally Differentially Private Distributed Online Learning with Guaranteed Optimality: Local differential-privacy analysis

+Theorem~\ref{T5}-(i) implies that for any given cumulative privacy budget $\epsilon_{i}$, Learner $i$'s implementation $\mathcal{A}_{i}$ of Algorithm~\ref{algorithm1} is $\epsilon_{i}$-locally differentially private when the noise parameter satisfies $\sigma^{i}= \sum_{t=1}^{T}\frac{\sqrt{2n}C\tau_{t}}{\epsilon_{i}(t+1)^{\varsigma^{i}}}$ with $\tau_{t}$ defined in Theorem~\ref{T5}.
+Therefore, each learner can choose its desired privacy budget based on its own practical and \textbf{personalized} need.
+This differs from existing centralized DP frameworks used in differentially private distributed optimization/learning approaches~\cite{offlineDP1,offlineDP3,offlineDP4,offlineDP5,tailoring,nonconvexwang,wangcentrial}, which, in the absence of a data aggregator/curator, require participating learners to trust each other and cooperatively determine the amount of noises needed to achieve a \textbf{universal} global privacy budget $\epsilon$.

-\begin{remark} Theorem~\ref{T5} shows that our algorithm can circumvent the trade-off between privacy and learning accuracy.
-However, this does not mean that our algorithm can avoid trading utility for privacy.
-In fact, resolving the trade-off between privacy and learning accuracy comes at the expense of sacrificing the tracking rate.
-Specifically, the rate $\beta$ in Theorem~\ref{T1} is determined by the decaying rate $u$ of the attenuation sequence $\gamma_{t}$, the decaying rate $v$ of the stepsize sequence $\lambda_{t}$, and the noise parameter $\max_{i\in[m]}\{\varsigma^{i}\}\in(0,\frac{1}{2})$.
-The condition $\max_{i\in[m]}\{\varsigma^{i}\}+\frac{1}{2}<u<v<1$ indicates that an increase in noise parameter $\varsigma^{i}$ (corresponding to a stronger privacy protection) necessitates a higher decaying rate $v$, resulting in a decreased rate $\beta$ from the Theorem~\ref{T1}. \end{remark}
+Theorem~\ref{T5}-(ii) proves that in addition to accurate convergence, Algorithm~\ref{algorithm1} can ensure a finite cumulative privacy budget even when the number of iterations tends to infinity.
+The key reason for our approach to achieve rigorous LDP is the judicious design of the decaying factor $\gamma_{t}$, gradient computation strategy, and the stepsize $\lambda_{t}$.
+These designs can ensure a fast diminishing sensitivity (see Eq.~\eqref{sensitivt}), which, combined with increasing DP-noise variances, ensures a finite cumulative privacy budget even in the infinite time horizon (see Eq.~\eqref{T5result2}). \begin{remark} Theorem~\ref{T5} proves that our algorithm can circumvent the tradeoff between privacy and learning accuracy.
+However, this does not mean that our algorithm achieves privacy protection for free.
+In fact, resolving the tradeoff between privacy and learning accuracy comes at the expense of sacrificing the convergence rate.
+Specifically, the rate $\mathcal{O}(t^{-\beta})$ in Theorem~\ref{T1} is determined by the decaying parameter $u$ of the sequence $\gamma_{t}$, the decaying parameter $v$ of the stepsize sequence $\lambda_{t}$, and the noise parameter $\max_{i\in[m]}\{\varsigma^{i}\}$.
+The condition $\max_{i\in[m]}\{\varsigma^{i}\}\!<\!u\!<\!v<1$ indicates that an increase in noise parameter $\varsigma^{i}$ (corresponding to stronger privacy protection) necessitates an increase in decaying parameter $v$, resulting in a slower convergence rate $\mathcal{O}(t^{-\beta})$ from Theorem~\ref{T1}. \end{remark} \begin{remark} The parameters $u$, $v$, and $\varsigma^{i}$ are crucial for our algorithm's performance.
+More specifically, according to the convergence results in Theorems~\ref{T1} through~\ref{T4}, a smaller $v$, a larger $u$, and a smaller $\varsigma^{i}$ lead to a faster convergence rate.
+Therefore, for applications requiring fast convergence, a small $v$, a large $u$, and a small $\varsigma^{i}$ are preferable.
+In addition, according to~\eqref{T5result2} in our privacy analysis, a smaller $v$, a larger $u$, and a smaller $\varsigma^{i}$ result in weaker privacy protection.
+Hence, for privacy-sensitive applications, a large $v$, a small $u$, and a large $\varsigma^{i}$ are preferable.
+Therefore, there is a tradeoff between convergence rate and privacy.
+In applications, we can select these parameters based on practical needs. \end{remark}